smcameron/hackrva-badge-boost/README.md

-This is a basic intro about how to add apps to the HackRVA badge, and how to do so in such a way that most of your work of compiline, testing, and debugging can be done on linux rather than on the badge which is quite a bit more convenient.
+This is a basic intro about how to add apps to the HackRVA badge, and how to do so in such a way that most of your work of compiling, testing, and debugging can be done on linux rather than on the badge which is quite a bit more convenient.